How A Nobel Prize Nominee Muddled up A Science: The Birth of “Energy-Meridian” Acupuncture

 Transportation of Energy: by Metaphysical Meridians

 Morant also understood that inhaling atmospheric air was most essential to maintain life, and that food was critically necessary as well.
-He had a fundamental knowledge of metabolism and that breathing in air containing oxygen by the lungs was considered most important in developing personal "vital energy".
+He had a fundamental knowledge of metabolism, and he understood that air breathing in by lung containing oxygen was considered most important in developing personal "vital energy".

 But his perplexing question was how and when universal energy transformed into vital energy and the answer to that he considered must be left in the realm of metaphysics.